webpack/webpack.js.org/src/content/guides/progressive-web-application.md

 ...
 ```

 As you can see, we now have 2 extra files being generated; `service-worker.js` and the more verbose `precache-manifest.b5ca1c555e832d6fbf9462efd29d27eb.js`. `service-worker.js` is the Service Worker file and `precache-manifest.b5ca1c555e832d6fbf9462efd29d27eb.js` is a file that `service-worker.js` requires so it can run.
-Your own generated files will likely be different; but you should have an `service-worker.js` file there.
+Your own generated files will likely be different; but you should have a `service-worker.js` file there.

 So we're now at the happy point of having produced a Service Worker.
 What's next?